ericwj/GoWindows/README.md

 Test-Go .\pathmath.csv
 ```

 The working directory should be the directory where `Mount-Go` will be running.
-The test definition files (`.csv`) and expected test result files (`.json`) can be anywhere - only the `.csv` file is specified on the command line, the JSON file is expected to be in the same directory and have the same name.
+The test definition files (`.csv`) and expected test result files (`.json`) can be anywhere.
+Only the `.csv` file is specified on the command line, the JSON file is expected to be in
+the same directory and have the same name.

 ## Quickly Iterating